p

 Price varies depending on cosmetic condition: all of them are physically intact, tested

--- $no! very yellowed/faded/patchy color mice and physically damaged mice are not for sale.
+-- $no! very yellowed/faded/patchy color mice, mice without Teflon pads, are not for sale.

--- If you need a specific model by number, let us know; price may be higher accordingly.
+-- If you need a specific model by number, let us know; price is higher.

 Price varies depending on cosmetic condition: all of them are physically intact, tested